DTUComputeCognitiveSystems/mirrorHooks/README.rst

 Mirroring a Repository
 ----------------------

+This method uses the git hook functionality to force a push to the mirror when a push to the remote origin is preformed.

 The following 3 easy steps will create a mirror of the original repository in the organization and make sure it is kept up to date when new work is push to the original remote repository.